bixb922/crank-organ/doc-software/README.md

 * New button to delete one day of history.
 * Touchpad will go to next tune when pressed while crank is stopped.
 * Using new romfs capability of MicroPython.
 Binaries are provided for installation.
 Put ESP32-S3 in bootloader mode, cd to bin folder and run the esptool.py command (see installation)
 * Barrel organ mode: repeats current tune until "next tune" is pressed.
 * Allow purge history of a certain date, additional to date range.
 * Added parameter to allow autmatic purge of old history, to limit file size.
+* New button on Note list (tuning) page to set current frequency average as reference for tuning.
+Restart microcontroller to switch back to configured frequency.

 Optimizations:
+* MIDI music playback has been optimized considerably.
 * Optimize all_notes_off() processing, turn off only notes that are on.
 * Using NoteDef object as key for MIDI actions.
 Preallocate NoteDef.
 * Don't refresh hidden pages.